C.F. La Piedad: Segunda División teams

-La Piedad maintained a reserve team in Silao, Guanajuato, this team played in Liga de Nuevos Talentos, the Reboceritos de La Piedad, this squad was relocated in La Piedad and became the main team in July 2013.
+La Piedad maintained a reserve team in Silao, Guanajuato, this team played in Liga de Nuevos Talentos, the Reboceritos de La Piedad, this squad was relocated to La Piedad and became the main team in July 2013.

 In June 2016, La Piedad bought an expansion place in the Liga Premier de Ascenso.
 The new team, officially called Club de Fútbol Reboceros was the product of an alliance between the City Council and football players Flavio and Duilio Davino.

 In 2017, the Davino brothers sold their participation in the club, which was acquired by José Trinidad Melgoza, a local businessman.
 In the Clausura 2018, La Piedad was a finalist of the championship, being defeated by Loros UdeC.

 In June 2018, new members arrived to the board that administers the club, the brothers Carlos Adrián and Ramón Morales.
 Melgoza left the direction and took his project to Real Zamora, a team from the same region as La Piedad.

-Under the new directive, the team began to suffer several economic and financial problems, and finally in December 2018, Melgoza returned to Reboceros acquiring 90% of the team, the remaining 10% of the shares belong to the city of La Piedad.
-With the second stage of Melgoza, Reboceros de La Piedad and Real Zamora went to share ownership, for this reason a collaboration between both clubs began, which consists mainly of the exchange of players and staff of the two teams with the aim of creating a project to promote regional football.
+Under the new directive, the team began to suffer several economic debts and financial problems, and finally in December 2018, Melgoza returned to Reboceros acquiring 90% of the team, the remaining 10% of the shares belong to the city of La Piedad.
+With the second stage of Melgoza, Reboceros de La Piedad and Real Zamora went to share the same ownership, for this reason a collaboration between both clubs began, which consisted mainly of the exchange of players and staff of the two teams with the aim of creating a project to promote regional football.

-In July 2020, Melgoza sold the franchise to Promotora Deportiva Valladolid, a group of businessmen headed by Heriberto Morales and José Alfredo Pérez Ferrer.
+In July 2020, Melgoza relocated the franchise to Morelia, Michoacán and sold it to Promotora Deportiva Valladolid, a group of businessmen headed by Heriberto Morales and José Alfredo Pérez Ferrer.
 Pérez Ferrer was appointed as President of the club, while Claudio da Silva was elected as Vice President.
 La Piedad's project was merged with one that intended to bring a team to Morelia after the departure of Monarcas Morelia to Mazatlán, Sinaloa, however, upon winning another offer, it was decided to combine both.
 For this reason, Marco Antonio Figueroa and Carlos Bustos were chosen as sports advisers for La Piedad.

-In May 2022, Martín Gonzáles became the majority shareholder and president of the team.
+In May 2022, Martín Eduardo González Morales became the majority shareholder and president of the team.
 The new project focused on improving the club's financial situation and having a closer relationship with the local population.